 “Most places I visit are either vegan friendly or I find restaurants that make for easy alterations to make plant-based dishes” he says.

 The change came thanks to a fellow bodybuilder’s influence.

-“I have a friend in the bodybuilding community who is a long-time vegan and he was constantly urging me to align my morals with my lifestyle and I, like so many others, was afraid that doing so would result in decreases in performance in the gym.
+“I have a friend in the bodybuilding community who is a long-time vegan and he was constantly urging me to align my morals with my lifestyle.
+Like so many others, I was afraid that doing so would result in decreases in performance in the gym.
 Then one day I watched the documentary Cowspiracy and I was horrified at the devastation to the environment that is caused by the consumption of animals.
 After that I immediately made the switch and never looked back!”

 Building and maintaining a physique like Zack’s is hard work and Zack uses a lot of heavy resistance training.
 In preparation for the stage he does fasting cardio, although outside that period he prefers to lift weights as cardio.
 He also enjoys hiking, slacklining and biking.

-Despite the success of some high profile vegan bodybuilders, Zack is still in an environment where people are surprised to hear that he’s vegan.
+Despite the success of some high profile vegan bodybuilders, Zack still finds people are surprised to hear that he’s vegan.

-“Due to the overall resistance to eating plant-based, if I bring it up to someone I usually make sure they are first aware of my achievements and then I drop the hammer and watch the surprise in their face!
+“Due to the overall resistance to eating plant-based, if I bring it up to someone I usually make sure they are first aware of my achievements.
+Then I drop the hammer and watch the surprise in their face! ”

 “The people close to me like workout partners, my coach, co-workers etc. are either understanding of my lifestyle and no longer surprised or open to the idea of making some changes themselves.”

 However, Zack is still something of a pioneer.